QuantEcon/lecture-julia.myst/README.md

     - Choose the interpreter with `lecture-julia.myst` which should now be automatically activated in the terminal.
     - If the interpreter does not show up in the drop-down, close and reopen VS Code, then try again.
 Alternatively, you can run this step at the end of the setup process.
         - Whenever reopening VS Code, re-run `conda activate lecture-julia.myst` to ensure the environment remains active.
+9. Ensure that IJulia is installed for the main Julia environment
+    - Ensure you have the conda environment activated with `conda activate lecture-julia.myst`
+    - To do this, run `julia` in the terminal and then `] add IJulia` in the Julia REPL.
+You will want to do this in the main environment and not the `lectures` environment, as used below.
-9. Install the Julia packages required for the lecture notes.
+10. Install the Julia packages required for the lecture notes.

      ```bash
      julia --project=lectures --threads auto -e 'using Pkg; Pkg.instantiate();'